 Dr. Loui emphasizes the role of expertise, ethical standards of conduct, and self-governance in defining a profession.
 Nonetheless, these distinctions impress me as too simplistic.
 For example, marriage requires a license.
 Fishing requires a license.
 Driving requires a license.
 None of these are recognized as professions, so licensing standards are insufficient to define a profession.
 None of Dr. Loui’s characteristics of a profession are sufficient to distinguish a profession when each is considered individually.
 So perhaps Dr. Loui would claim that it is in combination that these characteristics define a profession.

 Instead, notice that he mentions judgment as one of the critical characteristics of a profession.
-But what does judgement mean?
-An how does judgement separate a professional from a technician (i.e., someone with specialized knowledge and skills, but lacking the authority and expertise to make judgements)?
+But what does judgment mean?
+An how does judgment separate a professional from a technician (i.e., someone with specialized knowledge and skills, but lacking the authority and expertise to make judgments)?

-Judgement is not a exhibited in strict adherence to rules (or codes), but in understanding when those rules and codes either don’t apply, need to be broken, or are inadequate.
+Judgment is not exhibited in strict adherence to rules (or codes), but in understanding when those rules and codes either don’t apply, need to be broken, or are inadequate.

 Judgment is knowing when to break the rules.

 That is, a professional is aware of the rules, but has the authority and wisdom to break them in the service of some higher good.
 Technicians do not.

 Also, Dr. Loui makes a distinction between the old adage, “The customer is always right” and the obligation of a professional to advance the client’s best interest over their own.
 This is the most important distinguishing feature of a profession — the professional is expected to set aside their own interests (such as profit) and work in the interest of society.
 In return, they enjoy a privileged position within that society (so long as they uphold the implied social contract).